wondergdf/Basic-Algorithms/README.md

 # Basic-Algorithms
-This repository try to collect some classic and basic algorithms.
+This repository try to collect some classic and basic algorithms(Java or C implemented).
 Including Stack, Queue, LinkList, Tree and so on.